percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 There are two kinds of traffic in |PXC|:

-1. Client-Server traffic (the one between client applications and cluster nodes)
+1. Client-Server traffic (the one between client applications and cluster nodes),

-2. Replication traffic that includes :term:`SST`, :term:`IST`, write-set replication, and various service messages
+2. Replication traffic, that includes :term:`SST`, :term:`IST`, write-set
+   replication, and various service messages.

 |PXC| supports encryption for all types of traffic.
 Replication traffic
 encryption can be configured either in automatic or in manual mode.